>> 19 minute read

 Additionally, blog posts can be created to supplement cornerstone articles rather than capitalize on specific keywords, giving the rank boost to that centralized piece despite writing a separate piece.

 Google treats content on websites like potato chips.
 When new content is published, a bag of potato chips is opened and dumped into the party bowl that is the internet.
 But the longer the chips sit there, the staler they get.
 Google has the same philosophy with content.
 The longer your content sits after being published and unedited, the more stale and avoidable your content becomes.
 So Google makes efforts to put more fresh chips towards the top of the bowl.

 Although it may not be a direct algorithm ranking signal, there are studies that prove updating old content to be more fresh have positive ranking signals, like this one from Moz.

 A good way to update old content is to place a link to a newer post in an older post that is contextually relevant.
 You may even have to form some content around it to get a good anchor keyword in there.
 This not only keeps your content updated and fresh, but it also provides a stronger case in your internal linking scheme we went over earlier.

 For example, if you had a review on your website you could mark it up using JSON-LD and tell Google or Bing that this is a review.
-Here’s the start rating, here’s the comment, here’s the persons name, etc.
+Here’s the star rating, here’s the comment, here’s the person’s name, etc.

 Although it’s not a direct ranking factor it can definitely help increase click-through-rates, which IS ranking factor.